kevikoech/Proxy-Setting/README.md

 # Instructions
-## Disclaimer: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
-YOU USE AT YOUR OWN RISK.
+#### This program is distributed in the hope that it will be useful, but without any warranty.
+Use it at your own risk.

 This script sets and unsets proxy since some Corporates/Colleges/Universities requires a proxy in order to access the outside network.
 I needed a permanent solution to access the network since some terminal applications needed them; so this script was born.